GabrielVigorito/GabrielVigorito/README.md

 - 👋 Hi, I’m @GabrielVigorito
-- 👀 I’m interested in Salesforce develpment
+- 👀 I’m interested in Salesforce development
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/gvigorito/